What is the Business Model of food delivery apps?

 Hub & spoke model:

-Whether these food tech or food delivery apps make a profit in years to come needs to be seen and tested as currently, they all depend on VC funding based on valuations and top line order generation.
+Whether these food tech or food delivery apps make a profit in years to come, only time will tell.

 Check out this interesting video which would summarize my article holistically.

 I would like to end my article by a wonderful quote by Virginia Woolf

 “One cannot think well, Love well, sleep well if one has not dined well”.

 Quote summarizes the future of food delivery apps and their usage going forward.